ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-LADIES SHOULD BEAD NEWSPAPERS.-ft is a
-gro.it mistake in female education to keep a young
-lady&#x27;s time and attention devoted to only fashiona?
-ble Uterature of the day.
-If you would qualify her
-for cou vocation, you must give her something to
 talk about-give her education witn the actual
 world, with the outer world, and its trans tiring
 events.
 Urge her to read newspapers and become